Azure AI fundamentals in a nutshell

 Since April the 23rd of 2021 and until today, here are the skills measured in this exam (full, up-to-date list available on Microsoft Learn dedicated page):

 Candidate to the exam should have foundational knowledge of machine learning and artificial intelligence concepts, and related Microsoft Azure services.
-No data science or software engineering experience is required, however a little general programming knowledge would be beneficial.
+No data science or software engineering experience is required, however some general programming knowledge would be beneficial.

 AI basics